Population of Canada by province and territory: Historical population

-Population growth in the Northwest Territories, and then the Western Provinces, picked up when the Canadian government passed the Dominion Lands Act in 1872 to encourage the settlement of the Canadian Prairies, and to help prevent the area from being claimed by the United States.
+Population growth in the Northwest Territories, and then the Western provinces, picked up when the Canadian government passed the Dominion Lands Act in 1872 to encourage the settlement of the Canadian Prairies, and to help prevent the area from being claimed by the United States.
 The act gave a claimant 160 acre for free, the only cost to the farmer being a $10 administration fee.
 Any male farmer who was at least 21 years of age and agreed to cultivate at least 40 acre of the land and build a permanent dwelling on it (within three years) qualified.
-The population of the Canadian prairies grew rapidly in the last decade of the 19th century, and the population of Saskatchewan quintupled from 91,000 in 1901 to 492,000 in 1911.
+The population of the Canadian prairies grew rapidly in the last decade of the 19th century, and the population of Saskatchewan more than quintupled from 91,000 in 1901 to 492,000 in 1911.
 The vast majority of these people were immigrants from Europe.

-Early counts of Northwest Territories' population tend to exclude the Indigenous citizens of the nations whose countries comprised the territory, such as the Dene of Denendeh or Inuit of Inuit Nunangat.
+Early counts of Northwest Territories' population tend to exclude the Indigenous peoples living within it, such as the Dene of Denendeh or Inuit of Inuit Nunangat.
 The territory's population drops at the turn of the 20th and 21st centuries are due to its reduction in size, as Yukon, then Saskatchewan and Alberta were carved out of its territory, and the same with Nunavut a century later.
 Yukon's population spike at the turn of the 20th century is due to the Klondike Gold Rush, when an estimated 100,000 people tried to reach the Klondike goldfields between 1896 and 1899, of whom only around 30,000 to 40,000 eventually did.

 Generally, provinces steadily grew in population along with Canada.
 However, some provinces experienced long periods of stagnation or population decline.
 After peaking in 1891, Prince Edward Island's population started to decline every year until 1941, after which the province started growing again.
 In Saskatchewan, after a rapid population explosion at the beginning of the century that propelled the province to being the 3rd largest in the country, its population declined during the Great Depression, and its growth had been slow ever since.
-From 1931 to 2016, Saskatchewan's population increased by only 19.2%, well below the national average.
+From 1931 to 2016, Saskatchewan's population increased by only 19.2 percent, well below the national average.
 Newfoundland and Labrador, on the other hand, experienced slow but continuous growth until the 1990s, when the cod fisheries collapsed, and their population started to fall.

 After the collapse of the Canadian birth rate, most provinces now sustain their population with immigration from the developing world.
 The number of new immigrants increases every year.